 Add this to the cornmeal mixture and stir until all the ingredients are moist and evenly mixed up together.

 If the mixture is too dry, then add some sour cream, cream or water to make a nice moist batter.

 Grease the pie plate with your favorite oil or grease.

 Pour mixture into the pie plate.

-Bake for about ½ hour at 400 degrees.
+Bake for about ½ hour at 425 degrees.
 Check for doneness at about 20 minutes.
 The pie should be firm to the touch and a knife inserted into the center should come our clean.

 Makes 1/2 pint or one cup

 40 dried jalapenos